Shape the stories on screen.

 Summer Residency (6 credit hrs)

-week-long destination retreat in mid-August
+week-long destination retreat in August

 CINE 6310: Faith, Culture, & the Arts II